-1.2.
-The Board should appoint the Committee Chairman who shall be an independent non-executive director.
+1.2 The Board should appoint the Committee Chairman who shall be an independent non-executive director with at least twelve months’ remuneration committee experience.
 In the absence of the Committee Chairman and/or appointed deputy, the remaining members present shall elect one of themselves to chair the meeting who would qualify under these terms of reference to be appointed to that position by the Board.
 The Chairman of the Board shall not be the Committee Chairman.

 In general, notice of each meeting confirming the venue, time and date together with an agenda of items to be discussed, shall be forwarded to each member and any other person required to attend, no fewer than five working days prior to the date of the meeting.
 Supporting papers shall be sent to members and to other attendees, as appropriate, at the same time.